 Turn up your thermostat a few degrees.
-During the summer months, it’s normal to have your AC set between 68 and 72 degrees.
+During the summer months, you may have your A/C set between 68 and 72 degrees.
 But if you turn it up a couple degrees while it’s still warm in the fall, you can save on your energy bill.
-For every degree you turn it up, you could be decreasing your unit’s power consumption by seven percent.
+For every degree you raise the setting, you could be decreasing your unit’s power consumption by seven percent.

 Change your filters regularly.
-Your air conditioner has been working nonstop to keep you cool during the summer.
-But don’t forget that you need to change the filters to keep it in tip-top condition.
+Your air conditioner has been working nonstop to keep you cool all summer.
+Don’t forget to change your filters on a consistent basis, especially before switching over to heating.

-While in general, switching between your AC and heating won’t hurt your system, it could cause it to shut off unexpectedly.
-If you change your thermostat to heating mode in the middle of a cooling cycle, your compressor could lock up and short-cycle.
-We recommend you turn off the AC, wait from the compressor to finish its cycle, then switch to the heating function.
+Pay attention to your A/C’s performance.
+While switching between A/C and heating generally won’t affect your system, it could cause the unit to shut off unexpectedly.
+If you change your thermostat to heating mode in the middle of a cooling cycle, your compressor could lock up and short cycle.
+Instead, we recommend that you turn off the A/C, wait for the compressor to finish its cycle, then switch to the heating function.